Vaginal bleeding isn’t always blood that comes from your vagina — well, not really.

 “The biggest thing to emphasize for Mirena, Liletta, Skyla, and Kyleena,” adds Dr. Luo, “is that you may still be ovulating even though your bleeding is different than possibly your baseline.”
 The only birth control options that won’t change your menstrual cycle at all are nonhormonal, like condoms and copper IUDs.

-Withdrawal bleeding is the body’s response to hormonal change in the body hormones — specifically progesterone.
+Withdrawal bleeding is the body’s response to hormonal changes — specifically progesterone.
 It happens when you remove certain birth control methods (like the vaginal ring) or during the placebo week of the pill.
 During this transition period, the body adjusts to the drop in hormones.

 While some people with uteruses prefer to bleed while taking the pill, withdrawal bleeding isn’t the same as a regular period.
 That’s because “natural” periods are caused by a sudden drop in progesterone after the corpus luteum (which is what the ruptured ovarian follicle turns into after ovulation) dies, triggering the shedding of the uterus lining.
 Though withdrawal bleeding doesn’t qualify as a “natural” period, it will often seem pretty similar visually.
 If withdrawal bleeding does appear different from your periods, Dr. Luo says it’ll likely be lighter because hormonal birth control (mainly the progesterone component) thins the uterus lining.